-This chapter considers that this internationalist perspectivism has clouded more nuanced considerations regarding the variegated values and aims social movements can support, and the different roles they can play in peaceful, and not so peaceful, change processes in world politics.
+This chapter considers that this internationalist perspectivism has clouded more nuanced considerations regarding the variegated values and aims social movements can support, as well as the different roles they can play in peaceful, and not so peaceful, change processes in world politics.
 To make this case, the chapter takes issue with a primordial consideration in the mind of early proponents of the notion, both in negative and positive variants, which became somewhat lost in subsequent discussions.
-In the context of the 1930s, peaceful change debates were not only preoccupied with alternatives to war and great power realpolitik, but also with preventing revolutions; rapid and violent change.
-The resulting conceptualization of peaceful change was therefore “[…] inherently reformist—both anti-conservative and anti-revolutionary” (Kristensen 2019, 9), and casted in opposition to radical internationalist visions in Marxist, communist, and anti-colonial thinking.
+In the context of the 1930s, peaceful change debates were not only preoccupied with alternatives to war and great power realpolitik, but also with preventing revolutions: rapid and violent change.
+The resulting conceptualization of peaceful change was therefore “inherently reformist—both anti-conservative and anti-revolutionary” (Kristensen 2019, 9), and cast in opposition to radical internationalist visions in Marxist, communist, and anticolonial thinking.
 IR’s late engagement with social movements, developed largely during a particular end-of-history moment “when the very possibility of revolution was rendered ideologically absurd” (Smith 2010, 51), somewhat accommodated to this conception, resulting in a treatment of transnational social movements as reformist, at most emancipatory, actors.

 However, by engaging with disciplines that followed a different intellectual path, it is possible to reveal a more open, dynamic, and relational perspective of social movements and their roles in processes of change and conflict.
-The chapter has two main sections: a first taking issue with the “idealistic versions by scholars in the maximalist/globalist traditions” (Paul 2020), where social movements are seen as offering normative guidance across borders and sustaining a more civilized world society, and a second part that criticizes and expands this optimistic treatment by drawing insight from literatures unpacking dynamics of political contention, violence, and revolution and pointing how social movements intersect with them.
+The chapter has two main sections.
+The first takes issue with the “idealistic versions by scholars in the maximalist/globalist traditions” (Paul 2020), in which social movements are seen as offering normative guidance across borders and sustaining a more civilized world society.
+The second part critiques and expands this optimistic treatment by drawing insight from literatures that unpack the dynamics of political contention, violence, and revolution, pointing out how social movements intersect with them.

 Conveyor Belts, Emancipation, and Peace

-An initial difficulty that shaped IR’s engagement with social movements early on was a general ambiguity regarding what these are and how they operate.
-Charles Tilly (2004, 7), one of its most influential researchers, apologized for the inflation of the term, which ranged from loose definitions referring to any form of popular collective action, to versions where social movements are identified with specific civil society actors, to Tilly’s very definition of these as the synthesis of authority-oriented campaigning, claim-making performances, and public displays of worthiness, unity, numbers and commitment.
-Other sociologists saw movements as networks of collective recognition and shared identity, linked by patterns of sustained interaction that could be more or less centralized, and more or less formal, and that oscillated over time (Diani 2003).
+An initial difficulty that shaped IR’s engagement with social movements early on was a general ambiguity regarding what they are and how they operate.
+Charles Tilly (2004, 7), one of social movements’ most influential researchers, apologized for the inflation of the term, which ranged from loose definitions referring to any form of popular collective action, to versions in which social movements are identified with specific civil society actors, to Tilly’s definition of these as the synthesis of authority-oriented campaigning, claim-making performances, and public displays of worthiness, unity, numbers, and commitment.
+Other sociologists saw movements as networks of collective recognition and shared identity, linked by patterns of sustained interaction that could be more or less centralized and more or less formal, and that oscillated over time (Diani 2003).

-This dynamic and networked character of social movements, with unclear boundaries, membership, and agency, presented a difficulty to the conventional actor-oriented materialist epistemology of mainstream IR (Shaw 1994; Walker 1994), so that by the eighties little attention was paid to transnational actors in general, less so to transnational social movement actors (Huntington 1973; Charnovitz 1997; Davies 2007).
-Similarly, political sociology and political science scholarship understood social movements to be largely situated in the domestic realm, not only as contentious action was understood in terms of localized grievances and political opportunity structures, but because basic mechanisms of resource mobilization and identity-building were viewed as losing efficiency across large distances (Khagram, Riker, and Sikkink 2002).
-Analyses of environmental movements across the US and Europe, particularly active during the late Cold War period, were often discussed in comparative terms (Meyer 1999) while longer historical views of inter-national movements, such as anti-slavery, pacifist, and religious movements, were a matter for historians and specialists (Haynes 2001; Ceadel 1996).
+This dynamic and networked character of social movements, with unclear boundaries, membership, and agency, presented a difficulty to the conventional actor-oriented materialist epistemology of mainstream IR (Shaw 1994; Walker 1994), so that by the 1980s little attention was paid to transnational actors in general, and even less to transnational social movement actors (Huntington 1973; Charnovitz 1997; Davies 2007).
+Similarly, political sociology and political science scholarship understood social movements to be largely situated in the domestic realm, not only as contentious action was understood in terms of localized grievances and political opportunity structures, but also because basic mechanisms of resource mobilization and identity building were viewed as losing efficiency across large distances (Khagram, Riker, and Sikkink 2002).
+Analyses of environmental movements across the United States and Europe, particularly active during the late Cold War period, were often discussed in comparative terms (Meyer 1999), while longer historical views of international movements, such as antislavery, pacifist, and religious movements, were a matter for historians and specialists (Haynes 2001; Ceadel 1996).